 As far back as I can remember, I've wanted to spend my time focusing on long-term, sustainable solutions for men & women living in poverty in developing countries with limited opportunities.
-I am drawn to the beauty of international cultures and want to help in the fight against the systems that keep people in poverty generation after generation.
+I am drawn to the beauty of international cultures & want join along side their fight against the systems that keep people in poverty generation after generation.

 From summers spent in Mexico & Bolivia to longer stints in Guatemala & Honduras, I've seen the need for sustainable job opportunities first hand.
 (You can read more in this blog post.)

-Purse & Clutch was started to connect amazingly talented artisans in India with a market here in the States.
-I was amazed to learn about how these jobs were transforming the lives of the men & women making the gorgeous block printed handbags and realized since I was based in the States I could help facilitate that connection to help grow their organization's reach.
-We've since expanded to working with several other groups around the world, curating the most beautiful textiles & patterns available.
+I started Purse & Clutch in 2011 to connect talented artisans with a market here in the States.
+I was amazed to learn about how these jobs were transforming the lives of the women & men we were partnering with & realized since I was based in the States I could help facilitate that connection to help them grow.
+We have the privilege of working directly with artisan groups in Ethiopia, Mexico & Guatemala, designing beautiful textiles & styles that are meant to stand the test of time.

 I've always loved being a part of organizations that "do good" for others.
 But when I was in college, I started a degree in Non-Profit management and really started digging into the idea of what "doing good" was.
 As I fell more in love with sustainable development, I began to learn more and more about the other side- the side that non fair trade brands don't talk about.

 It hurt my heart like crazy to know that the $10 top I bought was as cheap as it was because it was made by underpaid, overworked women, men, and children.

 So last year, after doing a massive purge of clothes I didn't wear, I decided to make sure all future purchases were from brands I knew had a transparent labor policy and paid their workers a living wage.
 I want men and women to take pride in the work they do and to be able to use it to support their families long term and I know the only way to change the policies of brands I like that *don't* meet ethical standards is to create more demands for those that do.